jkmadison/pivotal-branchname/README.md

 # Git Button for Pivotal

-*Git Button* adds a new copy button to each story in Pivotal Tracker.
-It copies the following code to the clipboard so that it can be pasted into a terminal.
+_Git Button_ adds a new copy button to each story in Pivotal Tracker.
+It copies the following code to the clipboard so that it can be pasted.

 ```
-git checkout -b 1234567
+185723723-a-slugified-branch-name-from-card-title
 ```

 ![Screenshot of Git Button in Pivotal](http://git-button.joeldare.com/screenshot-640x400.png)

 ## Installation

-To use the extension free, follow the instructions under *Source Code* below.
+To use the extension free, follow the instructions under _Source Code_ below.
 If you find the extension useful and would like to support the author, please buy the [Git Button extension](https://chrome.google.com/webstore/detail/git-button/nilhelbfenibcdiafbmlpbomelmdegli) from the Chrome Web Store.

 ## Source Code